explaingit

 USE CASE 3

-Develop a governance tool that tracks voting events and proposal history for a DAO.
+Power a governance tool that tracks voting history and proposal events from a Cosmos-based blockchain.

 USE CASE 4